waughsh/waughsh.github.io/_posts/2019-02-09-discovering-adversarial-rules.md

 ### Semantically Equivalent Adversaries (SEAs)

-Ribeiro et al. argues that only a sequence that satisfies both conditions is a true adversarial example in text.
+Ribeiro et al. argue that only a sequence that satisfies both conditions is a true adversarial example in text.
 They translate this criteria into a conjunctive form using an indicator function:

 $$
 \text{SEA}(x, x') = \unicode{x1D7D9}[\text{SemEq}(x, x') \wedge f(x) \not= f(x')] \label{1}